-- Avoid any action that may create a spark. - Do NOT start vehicles, flip switches on or off, or make or hang up calls near the area. - Do NOT attempt to crimp or bend the pipe (static electricity is present). - Do NOT attempt to shut off any pipeline valves. - Evacuate the area on foot, heading upwind. - Alert others to evacuate and keep people away. - Call 911 from a safe distance to report the emergency. - Call and report the event to Avista. - Wait for emergency responders and Avista to arrive.
+- Avoid any action that may create a spark. - Do NOT start vehicles, flip switches on or off, or make or hang up calls near the area. - Do NOT attempt to crimp or bend the pipe (this may create a spark from the static electricity present). - Do NOT attempt to shut off any pipeline valves. - Evacuate the area on foot, heading upwind. - Alert others to evacuate and keep people away. - Call 911 from a safe distance to report the emergency. - Call and report the event to Avista at 800-227-9187. - Wait for emergency responders and Avista to arrive.